 11. Netflix’ total viewer pool is estimated at over 300 million worldwide.

 Todd Yellin, Product and Innovation VP at Netflix, recently stated their total users go above 300 million.
 This happened in an interview preceding the second season premiere of “Stranger Things”.
 This includes people, who share an account as well.

 12. 37% of users binge-watch at work.

-A Netflix report from November 2017 shows over a third of their users are okay with binge-watching shows at work.
+A Netflix report showed that over a third of their users are okay with binge-watching shows at work.
 In addition, 27 percent binge while waiting for other services, and 12% have even used Netflix in public restrooms.